Skip to contents

 Overview

-• Building authorization URLs and redirecting unauthenticated users
+• Building the login URL and redirecting users when needed

 For a full step-by-step protocol breakdown, see the separate vignette: vignette("authentication-flow", package = "shinyOAuth").